chevah/geck/content/bash.rst

 -------

 * Shell scripts should be kept at a minimum and **only** for internal scripts.
-  For all other things there is Python.
+  For every other script we should use Python.

-* If any, public scripts should use ``/bin/sh``.
+* Public shell scripts should use ``/bin/sh``.
 Bash is not available on all Unix systems and ksh or other shells are not compatible with Bash syntax.

 * Use ``printf`` instead of ``echo`` when using  ``/bin/sh`` as a shell,